 Set and monitor the parameters of our green products.

-The most important data on your mobile.
+The most important data on your phone.

 Recommended exposure time: min.
 8-10 hours a day

-Green walls: min. total area of 2.5 m2
+Green walls: min. area total 2.5 m2

-4Nature Smart Green: no minimum size of the order
+4Nature Basic: no minimum order quantity

 All delivered technical and construction products as well as irrigation system elements are covered by a 2-year warranty.